ARCHIVED-mean-stack/session-4/README.md

  ------------------------------------
 ```

 ##Sushi - Mobile First Navbar

 Let's assume [this](http://daniel.deverell.com/mean-fall-2016/gulp/) is our goal.

 Review the CSS Tricks page on Flex settings.

-`$cd` to sushi and run `$ sudo npm install`

-##Sushi - Mobile First Navbar

-Let's assume [this](http://daniel.deverell.com/mean-fall-2016/gulp/) is our goal.
-As it stands our CSS is not mobile first.

-Review the CSS Tricks page on Flex settings.